Skip to main content Skip to complementary content

 • Parallel execution

-You can set the maximum number of data connections for full loads to a number from 1 to 5.
+You can set the maximum number of connections for full loads to a number from 1 to 5.

 • Warehouse